 What's the gay scene of Ulaanbaatar like?

 Ulaanbaatar is a fast-changing city with 1.5 million people out of a total population of 3 million in the whole country.
 However, gay life here is still fairly closed.
-Things are changing, but very slowly and outside of Ulaanbaatar there is no gay scene.
+Things are changing, but very slowly, and outside of Ulaanbaatar there is no gay scene.

-I opened Hanzo in April 2012 and it has been going strong since.
+Currently, my bar is the main queer venue in Mongolia.
 I have had to rebrand and change location several times.
-For example, at one stage I called it “d.d / h.z” and more recently changed it back to Hanzo.
+For example, at one stage I called it “d.d / h.z” and more recently Melody Karaoke.

 Is it easy to find performers for your drag shows?